 Why use FireHydrant?

 FireHydrant helps your teams:

 - Automate manual tasks such as creating a Slack channel, Jira ticket, Zoom bridge or Google Meet

 - Respond to and resolve incidents faster

-- Orchestrate your entire team around a standard incident management process
+- Orchestrate around a standard incident management process

-- Learn valuable lessons from your incidents, and use that knowledge to improve your product
+- Learn valuable lessons from your incidents, and use that knowledge to improve your infrastructure and processes

 Runbooks are what make FireHydrant unique and powerful.
-Say goodbye to wikis and endless static docs.
-FireHydrant enables you to automate your Runbooks and quickly trigger them through a simple Slack command.
-With FireHydrant Runbooks, your team can stay focused on fighting fires instead of reading documentation.
+Say goodbye to wikis and endless static playbooks.
+FireHydrant enables you to automate your processes, including step execution with conditional logic.
+With FireHydrant Runbooks your team can stay focused on fighting fires instead of reading documentation.

 Once an incident is resolved, FireHydrant helps teams run better retrospectives.
 Retrospectives help incident response teams learn from their incidents, and improve their incident response process (and their product) in the future.